 In this section we calculate the energy input from quasar outflows into the ambient medium.
-We model the outflows as they evolve in the ambient medium and calculate the $p \, dV$ work done by the outflows.
-To begin with, we discuss the different kinds of outflows that we consider and the characteristics of the hosts of quasars.
+We model the outflows as they evolve in the ambient medium and calculate the pdV work done by the outflows.
+To begin with, we discuss different kinds of outflows that we consider and the characteristics of the hosts of quasars.

-3.1 Quasar outflows
+3.3.1 Quasar outflows

 We consider two major types of quasar outflows.
-For radio-loud quasars (RLQ), the outflow is in the form of a tightly collimated jet, which deposits energetic particles into a cocoon that expands against the surrounding medium.
-These outflows are characterized by the kinetic luminosity of the jet, $L_k$ .
-According to Willot et al. (1999), this is correlated with the bolometric luminosity $L{bol}$ of the quasar, and $0.05 \leq L_k/L{bol} \leq 1.0$ .
-We follow FL01 in arguing that, since $L{bol} \sim 10L_B$ (Elvis et al. 1994), the rest-frame B-band luminosity, $L_k \sim L_B$ .
+For radio-loud quasars (RLQ), the outflow is in the form of a tightly collimated jet, which deposits energetic particles into a cocoon which expands against the surrounding medium.
+These outflows are charactered by the kinetic luminosity of the jet, L_k .
+According to Willott et al. (1999), this is correlated with the bolometric luminosity L{bol} of the quasar, and that $0.05 \leq L_k/L{bol} \leq 1.0$.
+We follow FL01 in arguing that since $L{bol} \sim 10L_B$ (Elvis et al. (1994)), the rest-frame B-band luminosity, $L_k \sim L_B$.

-Radio-loud quasars, however, constitute only about 10 per cent of the total population of quasars (Stern et al. 2000).
-We therefore define a factor $f_o$ for the fraction of quasars with outflows, and define $f_o \sim 0.1$ for our RLQ model.
-The fraction $f_o$ here denotes the number of radio relics/lobes per halo, since a radio-loud quasar may have several outbursts of radio activity.
+Radio-loud quasars, however, constitute only about 10% of the total population of quasars (Stern et al. 2000).
+We therefore define a factor f_0 for the fraction of quasars with outflows, and define $f_0 \sim 0.1$ for our RLQ model.
+The fraction f_0 here denotes the number of radio relics/lobes per halo, since a radio loud quasar may have several outbursts of radio activity.
 This fraction is therefore a very conservative estimate since it is obtained from observed radio luminosity function and does not take into account the existence of radio relics in clusters.

-Another important kind of outflow is encountered in broad absorption line (BAL) quasars.
+Another important kind of outflows are encountered in broad absorption line (BAL) quasars.
 The absorption troughs are thought to be due to absorbing clouds flowing out of the quasars with velocities up to 0.1c.
-Although they are encountered in about 10 per cent of quasars, it is believed that all quasars have such outflows (all the time) and the covering fraction of the BAL outflows is about 10 per cent (Weymann et al. 1991; Weymann 1997).
-Some authors also believe that BAL outflows have a limited lifetime (especially the low ionization BALs) and that they have a large covering fraction in the early phase of a quasar (Voit, Weymann & Korista 1993).
+Although they are encountered in about 10% of the quasars, it is believed that all quasars have such outflows (all the time) and the covering fraction of the BAL outflows is about 10% (Weymann et al. 1991; Weymann 1997).
+Some authors also believe that BAL outflows have a limited lifetime (especially the low ionization BALs) and that they have a large covering fraction in the early phase of a quasar (Voit et al. 1993).
 For our calculation, we use a fraction $f_o \sim 1$ for the BAL outflows.
-We discuss the effect of the uncertainty in these factors on the final result in Section 5.
+We discuss the effect of the uncertainty in these factors on the final result in § 3.3.3.5.